 He is the subject— She is the other.

 Simone de Beauvoir

-The Global Risks Report 2022 of the World Economic Forum lists cybersecurity failure in seventh place on the global risks horizon for the next two years.
-Cybersecurity failure is one of the risks that has worsened the most during the COVID-19 pandemic.
-Even though many countries and industries were able to adapt quickly to new forms of human interaction and remote work, it came at the price of increased vulnerability to cyber threats.
-This rather alarming state is exacerbated by a growing skills shortage in the cybersecurity field, which will reach a global deficit of approximately 1.8 million cybersecurity professionals this year.
+In the Global Risks Report 2022 of the World Economic Forum, cybersecurity failure was ranked as the seventh place most pertinent global risk in the horizon for the next two years.
+Cybersecurity failure is one of the risks that has significantly worsened during the COVID-19 pandemic.
+Even though many countries and industries were able to adapt quickly to new forms of human interaction and remote work, it came at the expense of increased vulnerability to cyber threats.
+This rather alarming development is exacerbated by a growing skills shortage in the cybersecurity field, which is projected to reach a global deficit of approximately 1.8 million cybersecurity professionals this year.
 So overall, we’re not only threatened by cybercrime, we also don’t have the means to fight it.

-Providing a cybersecure world is a crucial global challenge for the next few years.
-We need all the human power we can muster to control, fight and prevent cybercrime, including cyber abuse and cyber harassment.
-This goal can only be met, though, by considering the bigger picture and disengaging from the masculine stereotypes that have been dominant for many years.
-These stereotypes have had a major influence on women in cyber from two different points of view: first, on women as victims—of cybercrime and technological bias, of having their needs ignored by cybersecurity measures and discussions; second, for women as professionals in cyber.
-Both perspectives are paramount for facing the challenges ahead and providing a cybersecure world—for everyone.
+Providing a cybersecure world is shaping up to be a crucial global challenge for the next few years.
+We need as many resources and capacity as we can muster to control, fight and prevent cybercrime, including cyber abuse and cyber harassment.
+This goal can only be met, however, by considering the bigger picture and disengaging from the masculine stereotypes that have been dominant for many years.
+These stereotypes have had a major influence on women in cyber from two different points of view: first, on women’s portrayal as victims of cybercrime and technological bias, of having their needs ignored by cybersecurity measures and discussions, and second, on women as professionals in cyber.
+Addressing both perspectives is paramount to be well-equipped to face the challenges ahead and providing a cybersecure world—for everyone.

 Part I - Cybersecurity failing women